-When knit fabric is stretched along its width, it will stretch significantly.
+When you pull a knit fabric along its width, it will stretch significantly.
 Along its length, it will stretch slightly.
-If a knit fabric is stretched excessively, a run may form.
+If you stretch a knit fabric excessively, a run may form.
 Most woven fabrics can’t stretch along the lengthwise grain (the length of the fabric), and there is minimal give along the crosswise grain (the width of the fabric).

 Check the wrinkle resistance

 When you ball up a knit in your hand, it will crush easily.
-When you release it, the fabric will spring back into shape with few, if any, wrinkles.
-When you wad up a woven fabric, it usually wrinkles easily.
+After you release it, the fabric will spring back into shape with few, if any, wrinkles.
+On the other hand, if you wad up a woven fabric, it usually wrinkles easily.

 Inspect the edges

 A knit is either sold as a tube or flat.
-On flat knits, factories apply round blobs of starch or glue along the lengthwise edges to prevent them from curling.
+On flat knits, factories apply round blobs of starch or glue along the lengthwise edges to prevent them form curling.
 Along the width, or cut edge, the fabric doesn’t fray.
 The lengthwise edges of a woven fabric, called the selvages, are strong and don’t move.
-The cut edge across the width of the fabric frays.
+The cut edge along the width of he fabric frays.